-Last year, Mexico became the Latin American nation with the most registered Fintech companies as it recorded 80 new start-ups in just one year.
-With the industry growing so fast and the country quickly becoming a global Fintech hub, the Mexican government has taken steps to regulate the industry and make it the first Latin American country to establish a legal framework for Fintech.
-In the following article we give an overview of the current Fintech market in Mexico and how it will be affected by the new Fintech Law.
+Last year, Mexico became the Latin American nation with the most registered fintech companies as it recorded 80 new start-ups in just one year.
+With the industry growing so fast and the country quickly becoming a global fintech hub, the Mexican government has taken steps to regulate the industry and make it the first Latin American country to establish a legal framework for fintech.
+In the following article we give an overview of the Mexican fintech market in and how it will be affected by the new Fintech Law in Mexico.

 The Fintech Law itself is an extensive 52 page long draft with 145 articles divided into seven titles written in Spanish.
 In the following, we summarise the major points to consider for current owners of FTIs or those considering forming a FTI:

 - To form an FTI, you must obtain authorisation from the CNBV (Comisión Nacional Bancaria y de Valores), together with support from the Committee of Financial Technology Institutions.